yitong241/Language_Model/CONTRIBUTING.md

 ## Quick Start: Creating Your Ablation

-1. Your directory already exists with a copy of `baseline/model.py`
+1. Your directory already exists with a copy of `model.py`
 2. Edit `model.py` to implement your ablation
-3. Test locally if possible: `python train.py --model-dir your_ablation --output-dir /tmp/test`
+3. Test locally if possible: `python train.py --model-dir your_ablation --output-dir /tmp/test`, but this is a 125M param model.
+Unlikely you can test locally.
 4. Submit: `cd your_ablation && sbatch train.sh`
 5. Check results: `cat logs/your_ablation_<jobid>.out`